dylanbarrett-analytics/telco-churn-analysis/README.md

 ---

 ## ✅ Final Thoughts
 This project demonstrates how Microsoft Excel and Tableau can be used together to uncover meaningful business insights, even from a synthetic dataset.
-By focusing on behavioral variables such as tenure, billing, and service bundling, basic demographics are relegated to the sideline in order to find the most significant churn risk patterns (at least in this particular dataset).
+By focusing on behavioral variables such as tenure, billing, and service bundling, basic demographics are relegated to the sidelines in order to find the most significant churn risk patterns (at least in this particular dataset).

 ---